 Finally, if your spouse is supposed to pay off any bills that are in your name – make sure it happens!
 Log into your accounts online every month.
 Check to see whether the proper payments are being made.
 Don’t take anything for granted!

-Don’t forget to re-do are your powers of attorney for healthcare and for property, too.
-(Do you really want to have your ex making life and death decisions for you if you’re in a coma in the hospital?!)
+You’re also going to want to re-do your powers of attorney for healthcare and for property, too. (…unless you want to have your ex making life and death decisions for you if you’re in a coma someday!)

 Finally, you need to change your beneficiary designations on anything that has a named beneficiary.
 That includes all of your life insurance policies and 401(k)s.
-It may include some bank accounts.
-If you really want to be on top of things, you can order all the forms before you are divorced, and then submit them as soon as possible once your divorce is final.
+It may include some bank accounts and investment accounts.

 Keeping track of what is going on with your kids is challenging enough when you are living together as a family.
 Once you and your ex have separate lives, knowing what your kids are doing, and when you are responsible for getting them somewhere, becomes even harder.

-Another thing you may want to do is to review your paycheck withholding amounts.
-Your divorce will change your tax filing status.
+When your status changes from “married” to “single,” the amount of income tax you have to pay may change too.
 That means that you may now be withholding too much, or not enough, from your paychecks.
 To avoid a huge surprise next April 15, have your accountant look at your tax situation now.
-Then you can make any necessary adjustments as soon as possible.
+Then you can make any necessary adjustments sooner rather than later.

-Do you need a Post-Divorce Checklist?
-Click the button below to get your FREE Post-Divorce Checklist and discover the 21 things you need to do after your divorce is final!
+To get your FREE Post-Divorce Checklist and discover even more things you need to do after your divorce is final, CLICK THE BUTTON BELOW!